2013–14 OFC Champions League: Ranking of second-placed teams

+Knockout stage

 Semi-finals

 In the semi-finals, the four teams were divided into two ties.
 In each tie, the two teams played each other on a home-and-away two-legged basis.
 The winners advanced to the final.
 The first legs were played on 26 and 27 April 2014, and the second legs were played on 3 May 2014.

 First leg

 Second leg

 Amicale won 2–1 on aggregate.

 Auckland City won 4–2 on aggregate.

 Final

 In the final, the two teams played each other on a home-and-away two-legged basis.
 The draw to determine the order of two legs was held on 30 April 2014 at the OFC Headquarters in Auckland, New Zealand.
 The first leg was played on 10 May 2014, and the second leg was played on 18 May 2014.

 First leg

 Second leg

 Auckland City won 3–2 on aggregate.